 The University of Delaware, which traces its history back to 1743, is a nationally and internationally recognized research institution of higher learning.

-Nearly 20,000 undergraduate and graduate students attend the University of Delaware.
-This includes 1000 international students from 100 different countries.
+Approximately 22,680 undergraduate and graduate students attend the University of Delaware.
+This includes over 1,000 international students from 100 different countries.

 The University of Delaware has seven colleges that offer 145 Bachelor’s degree programs and 158 Master’s degree and doctoral programs.
 The English Language Institute (ELI) is an academic unit in the College of Arts and Sciences and is located on the University’s campus.